-Whether you are a dedicated teacher, an outdoor education professional, or a parent looking to get their kid outside, there are many options to help.
-The following websites have great ideas for taking classes outdoors and enriching time spent on a hike, at the park, or even just in the backyard.
+Whether you are a classroom teacher, an outdoor education professional, or a parent looking to get their kids outside, there are many options to help.
+The following websites have great ideas for taking classes outdoors and enriching time spent on a hike, at the park or even just in the backyard.

 The BEETLES Project (Better Environmental Education, Teaching, Learning & Expertise Sharing) - Infusing outdoor science programs with research-based approaches and tools to improve science teaching and learning.
 All BEETLES resources embody their five design principles: engage directly with nature, experience instruction based on how people learn, think like a scientist, participate in culturally relevant learning environments, and learn through discussion. (from the BEETLES website)